DPS Dashboard

 Total Claims Awarded Year to Date

-The Arkansas Crime Victims Reparations Board and staff serve the needs of eligible victims of crime, and their dependents, who have suffered personal injury or death as the result of a violet crime.
-The Board and its staff recognize the special needs of those victimized by violent crime and accept the responsibility to provide financial assistance to victims who qualify under program guidelines.
+The Arkansas Crime Victims Reparations Board and staff serve the needs of eligible victims of crime, and their dependents, who have suffered personal injury or death as the result of a violent crime.
+The Board and it’s staff recognize the special needs of those victimized by violent crime and accept the responsibility to provide financial assistance to victims who qualify under program guidelines.
 In this way, the Arkansas Crime Victims Reparations Board and staff are committed to restoring the lives that have been impacted by violence.
-Our goal is to provide compensation for victims’ unexpected expenses, such as medical treatment, mental-health counseling, rehabilitation, lost wages, replacement services, and funeral expenses.”
+Our goal is to provide compensation for victims’ unexpected expenses, such as medical treatment, mental-health counseling, rehabilitation, lost wages, replacement services, and funeral expenses.